noxPHX/Power-Hole/README.md

 ```
 *The `docker-compose build` command can not be used here because I need to use Docker's build time secrets which are currently not supported by Compose, hence a convenient script replace this command here.*

-Finally, change the DNS server of your devices to the host on which you deployed the stack.
+Finally, change the DNS server of your devices to the host and port on which you deployed the stack.
 Depending on your ISP, you might even be able to change it on your router's settings directly.

-You can access PowerDNS-Admin at `https://localhost` as it's the default server, from there you can create the entry to access Pi-hole.
+You can access PowerDNS-Admin at `https://localhost` as it's the default server, from there you can create the DNS entry (*default is pihole.local.intra*) to access Pi-hole.
+The first time you access it, you will be asked for the PDNS API URL, here you can specify `http://powerhole_pdns_authoritative:8081`.

 ## Contributing 🤝
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.